JSON Web Tokens (JWT)

 id_tokenis used to identify the End User (Resource Owner in OIDC/OAuth terminology) and is usually sent by the client (phone app or web-browser) to the cloud back-end (Resource Server in OIDC/OAuth terminology)

-- Kubernetes uses JWT as service accounts secrets within Pods.
-A program running in a Pod can use this JWT to authenticate with the Kuberenetes API server with the permissions of the service account.
+- Kubernetes uses JWT as service account secrets within Pods.
+A program running in a Pod can use this JWT to authenticate with the Kubernetes API server with the permissions of the service account.

 A JWT has three parts: